Child & Youth Advocacy Centre

 - Ministry of the Attorney General, Victim/Witness Assistance Program

-The objective of the CYAC is to have a collaborative team focused on the investigation, treatment and prosecution of child abuse cases.
-The result is a seamless response to child abuse victims in a "child-friendly" environment.
+The objective of the CYAC is to provide a seamless response to child abuse victims in a "child-friendly" environment.
 The Centre has brought together dedicated and specially trained police, child protection workers, medical and mental health experts.
-Victims and their families can access crisis support, specialized assessment, treatment and court preparation under one roof.
-This ensures that the child or youth are interviewed once and eliminates the need to attend multiple locations.
+Victims and their families can access crisis support, specialized assessment, treatment and court preparation.

 TPS CYAC Investigative Mandate